dtonys/modern-ts-boilerplate-2024/README.md

 $ npm run build:zip   // build code, extract to zip file -> "src.zip"
 ```

+This will build typescript seRver to `/build` folder, and assets to `/public`.

 Manually upload `src.zip` to your AWS Elastic Beanstalk instance, or other service provider.

+Configure it to run `npm run start` which will start the server in production mode, after the source code has been unzipped.

 ## Server - File watching & hot reloading